cbitter78/What-I-am-Learning/books/design_it.md

 > Precision in language is important.
 Using a term with specific meaning to describe something general can create confusion.

+> Focusing on the people affected by your design decisions helps you concentrate on the exact problems that must be solved.
+It also grounds your solution exploration by reminding you that your purpose is to build software that helps people.

+> One of the least effective ways to design software architecture is to ignore the software systems that came before us.

+> There are many ways to make architecture tangible.
+Draw it.
+Make it come alive in the code you write.
+Build prototypes that let people experience structures and quality attributes.
+Create simple models that show how some part of the architecture works.
+Create relatable metaphors.
+Act out parts of the control flow of the system.

+> A minimalist architecture only shows how high-priority quality attributes are achieved and reduces risks for promoting those quality attributes.
+All other design decisions are left open for downstream designers to determine.

 Keeling, Michael.
 Design It!: From Programmer to Software Architect (The Pragmatic Programmers) Pragmatic Bookshelf.
 Kindle Edition.